jman4747/ORG-DCS/draft/ORG-0_Organizing_Manual/ORG-0_Organizing_Manual.typ

 === Standards (SDR) <sdr>
 Standards (SDR) define common processes and procedures for long-term use.
 Team members shall not standardize unnecessary or unsafe rules and processes.
-The sub-Teams and team members that write or approve a standard must follow its processes.
+The departments and team members that write or approve a standard must follow its processes.

 SDRs shall adhere to the following:
 - SDRs can be interdisciplinary and apply to multiple teams.
 - Immediate safety concerns always take precedent over following SDRs.
-- SDRs written by the Safety sub-team always take precedent over other SDRs.
+- SDRs written by the Safety department always take precedent over other SDRs.
 - SDRs supersede training documents in the event of a conflict.
 - SDRs shall not conflict with each other.